NREL/OPFLearn.jl/docs/src/framework.md

 The relaxations to formulate relaxed AC OPF problems can be specified with the `model_type` argument for dataset creation functions.
 Most relaxations available in the PowerModels.jl package can be used.
 A list of these [PowerModels relaxations can be found here](https://lanl-ansi.github.io/PowerModels.jl/stable/formulation-details/#Quadratic-Relaxations).
+By default OPFLearn uses [a Strengthened QC-Relaxation](https://lanl-ansi.github.io/PowerModels.jl/stable/formulation-details/#PowerModels.QCLSPowerModel), 'PowerModels.QCLSPowerModel'.

 !!! note
-	Note that for conic relaxations a nondefault solver will likely need for be used.
+	Note that for conic relaxations, such as PowerModels.SDPWRMPowerModel, a non-default solver will likely need for be used.

 ### Optimization Solvers